Can You Do a Cake Smash After 1 Year? | San Jose & Bay Area Cake Smash Photographer

 👉 want to explore everything else

-This can make the session feel more chaotic than expected.
+This can make the session feel more unpredictable than expected.

 Not All Babies Are the Same